renatocosta/bank_acccount/README.md

 ## Warning
 I am not taking security, performance, concurrency and among other concerns into consideration.
 I am also aware of low unit testing code coverage.
-Add authentication to protect the routes.

 ## Improvements
 Repository method names should be replaced with ones that meet the good practices.
 Swagger URL root should be replaced with a CONSTANT.
 Replace HTTP response codes with the right ones.
 In order to make sure the right balance I strongly recommend use Event Sourcing as an approach to capture every changing state.
+Add authentication in order to protect the routes as well.
+Allow creating new users.

 ## Knowledgements
 Domain-Driven Design, Event Storming